Instructions for operation

 b.
 Do not log out of the account; simply close DataMesh Checklist if necessary.

 c.
 In an environment without internet access or with unstable network and signal, open DataMesh Checklist.
 The system will automatically log in based on the last entered account credentials and take you to the task bucket interface.
-It will prompt with “Resource loading failed, click to reload”.
+If a prompt such as “Disconnected, please check your internet connection” appears, and the issue persists even after checking and refreshing as per the prompt.
 At this point, you can proceed to execute inspection tasks in offline mode.

 To execute offline tasks: